March 24, 2013

 One way to acknowledge excellent performance is through a significant monetary reward.
 A minimum of 10% and a maximum of 25% of the full time teaching faculty will receive monetary awards each academic year.
 In an attempt to both honor excellence of the faculty and honor the culture of Virginia Western, on an annual basis Virginia Western will offer the following awards.

 The Virginia Western Teaching Excellence Award: This award will recognize full time teaching faculty who have excelled in one or more of the four teaching domains in the previous academic year.
 Faculty will be nominated for this award by fellow faculty members, supervisors, or through self-nomination (see Appendix I for Nomination Form).
-To accept the nomination, faculty will complete the VWCC Teaching Excellence Award Application (Appendix J), offering some specific details about the area of excellence that is deserving of meritorious recognition.
 All nominations will be forwarded to the Rewards and Recognitions Committee by the deadline established by this committee.
-Selection of these faculty will occur during the Spring semester for the work from the previous calendar year.
+Selection of these faculty members will occur during the Fall semester for the work from the previous calendar year.
 The number and amount of the awards will be determined by the number of applications and the amount of available funds, but awards will be given as an honorarium of at least $500.